zaxary/zacharygeorgetech/content/project/Helpist/index.md

 ---
 title: Helpist
-summary: Helpist is a to do list application and received a couple of positive reviews and has over 50 downloads
+summary: Helpist is a to do list application and received a couple of positive reviews and has over 50 downloads; ad revenue goes to charity
 tags:
 - Other
 date: "2016-04-27T00:00:00Z"